CCHS-Melbourne/ESPlant/README.md

 * PIR (infrared motion) sensor connected to GPIO 15.
 * WS2812B LED strip connected to GPIO 13 (mislabelled as 15 on V1.3 PCB!)

+The 3.3V "VSens" power rail is switchable on/off by the microcontroller.
+It defaults to unpowered (off).
+The GPIO to use is 14, and it is active low (ie driving the output low turns VSens on, driving it high turns it off).

 Using with Arduino
 ------------------